cloudprogrammers/00_user_management_ec2_hometask_3/README.md

 ```

 **Set Group Ownership and Permissions:**
-Change the ownership of `hero_files` and its contents to belong to the heroes group.
+Change the ownership and permissions so only members of the `heroes` group can read and write to the directory.

 ```
 sudo chown :heroes hero_files/
 ```